 One of the most concerning features of this bill is that there do not seem to be any lines of accountability.
-There are no teeth.
-It seems that some counting and consulting should go on - but that is simply not enough when it is Code Red for the planet.
+It lacks teeth.
+Some counting and consulting is needed - but that is simply not enough when it is Code Red for the planet.
+The proposed Act is a toothless tiger.